-Several robustness checks were performed for Equation (1).
-In particular, we estimated Equation (1) separately for MSAs and non-MSA counties, using disaggregated guaranteed lending variables for the 7(a) and 504 lending programs, and using variables for the percentage of guaranteed lending going to manufacturers, the proportion of total lending covered by the guarantee, and a dummy variable equal to one if that local market received no SBA guaranteed loans.
-Additionally, we estimated Equation (1) using a stacked regression (OLS) approach with our panel data.
+Several robustness checks were performed for Equations (1) and (2).
+In particular, we estimated Equations (1) and (2) separately for MSAs and non-MSA counties, using disaggregated guaranteed lending variables for the 7(a) and 504 lending programs.
+Additionally, we estimated the equations using a stacked regression (OLS) approach with our panel data.

-All of these robustness checks yielded results qualitatively consistent with those reported in table 3.
-Additionally, because of the potential for multicollinearity in our regressors in Equation (1), we conducted a variance-inflation-factor (VIF) analysis.
+These robustness checks yield results qualitatively consistent with those reported in table 3.
+Additionally, because of the potential for multicollinearity in our regressors, we conducted a variance-inflation-factor (VIF) analysis.
 Our VIF results suggest that multicollinearity was not a problem for the results reported in table 3.
 We also tested the standard errors in our regressions for possible heteroskedasticity.
+This was not a significant problem.